canjs/can-stache/docs/keys/at.md

 The following illustrates what `@some.key` would return because `some` will not be executed if it's a function:

 ```
-// A non-observable JS object with intermeidate functions:
+// A non-observable JS object with intermediate functions:
 {some: function(){ return {key: "value"}}}
    //-> undefined